Seidy-u/Seidy-u/README.md

 ## Hi there👋, I'm Seidy Ujiie.
-# I'm reserching and developping overlay network called "CYPHONIC" in @Pluslab
+I'm reserching and developping overlay network called "CYPHONIC" at <a href="https://pluslab.org/">pluslab</a>

 ## status
 <p align="left">